agustintosco/options-strategy-bot/README.md

 ## Usage

-Change the `q` attribute of the `params` object and type the hashtag you want the bot to retweet
+Change the `q` attribute of the `params` object and type the hashtag you want the bot to retweet:

 >
 > *index.js*